explainers-by-googlers/cross-origin-storage/README.md

 ```

 The current hashing algorithm is [SHA-256](https://w3c.github.io/webcrypto/#alg-sha-256), implemented by the **Web Crypto API**.
 If hashing best practices should change, COS will reflect the [implementers' recommendation](https://w3c.github.io/webcrypto/#algorithm-recommendations-implementers) in the Web Crypto API.

-### Human-readable descriptions

-A valid human-readable description is a string that is not an empty string and that doesn't contain linebreaks or control characters.

 ## Open questions